InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-19-indoctrination.md

 And how many more generations until it's too late?

 There should be another question in the back of our minds as well:
-Which generation will be the one to activate the GOD.
+Which generation will be the one to activate the GOD (Global Obliteration Device).